DavideCiGi/Safety-Certified-Reinforcement-Learning/README.md

-# Probabilistic Safety-Certified Deep Reinforcement Learning for Discrete Time Systems Using High-Order Discrete-Time Control Barrier Functions
+# Probabilistic Safety-Certified Deep Reinforcement Learning for Discrete Time Systems
 Tensorflow2 implementation of the RL-HODTCBF algorithm.

 What is this algorithm all about?